73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 I personally use these companies to save time and money.
 They do the work by providing a list of options, prices, and reviews from actual guests, for anywhere I am traveling worldwide.

-✈️ FLIGHTS: I use Google Flights where the explore feature is perfect to find amazing flight fares.
+✈️ FLIGHTS: I use Skyscanner in combination with Google Flights to find amazing flight fares (try the Explore feature).
 I book directly with an airline or pair it with Iwantthatflight for the best deals.

 🏨 ACCOMMODATION: Booking.com is my favorite site for finding great hotel deals.
 They return the best rates and reviews are from actual guests!